rust-lang/book/src/ch04-02-references-and-borrowing.md

 ### Dangling References

-In languages with pointers, it’s easy to erroneously create a _dangling pointer_—a pointer that references a location in memory that may have been given to someone else—by freeing some memory while preserving a pointer to that memory.
+In languages with pointers, it’s easy to erroneously create a _dangling pointer_—a pointer that references a location in memory that has been deallocated or the original data no longer exists, but the reference still tries to access it.
 In Rust, by contrast, the compiler guarantees that references will never be dangling references: if you have a reference to some data, the compiler will ensure that the data will not go out of scope before the reference to the data does.

 Let’s try to create a dangling reference to see how Rust prevents them with a compile-time error: